Eppo-exp/eppo-docs/docs/guides/nextjs-setup.md

 # Next.js Setup with Eppo Feature Flags

-This guide will walk through how to setup an Eppo Feature Flag on a client and server rendered component in a Next.js app.
-More specifically, this guide will walk through the set up and settings of a sample Next.js app.
+This guide walks through how to setup an Eppo Feature Flag on a client and server rendered component in a Next.js app.
+More specifically, this guide walks through the set up and settings of a sample Next.js app.

 ## Start a new Next.js React App